-Instructor: Leung Maternal and Child Health Nutrition: Read Less [-] PB HLTH 207A Public Health Aspects of Maternal and Child Nutrition 2 or 3 Units Terms offered: Fall 2020, Fall 2019, Fall 2018 Nutrition plays a vital role in human reproduction and child growth and development.
+Instructor: Madsen Transforming the Food System: From Agroecology to Population Health: Read Less [-] PB HLTH 207A Public Health Aspects of Maternal and Child Nutrition 2 or 3 Units Terms offered: Fall 2022, Fall 2021, Fall 2020 Nutrition plays a vital role in human reproduction and child growth and development.
 This course provides an overview of the major nutritional issues faced by women of childbearing age, infants, children, and adolescents in the United States and around the world, with selected topics explored in greater depth.
 Nutritional problems are multi-factorial and occur at multiple levels and we will study them from a variety of viewpoints (biological, pyschological, socio-cultural, economic, political, and behavioral) as well as from individual and population perspectives.
 Participants in the course will become acquainted with nutritional research, policies, and interventions designed to enhance reproduction, growth, and development.
 This course will also explore health disparities in maternal and child nutrition in both a domestic and international context.
 Public Health Aspects of Maternal and Child Nutrition: Read More [+] Rules & Requirements Prerequisites: Course in epidemiology required; previous coursework in biology and nutritional science highly recommended Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.